onetwopunch/gitifications/README.md

 #Gitify

-The native app to get notifications when you have github notifications
+The native app to get notifications when you have github notifications.
+Written in NodeJS and powered by Electron, Gitify checks for your github notifications and sends your system a popup notification when you receive a Github notification.

 ### Install